YottaLee/Lightning-Chain/README.md

 6. **Watchtower**
     - Since every transaction in a channel is technically valid, we have to employ the services of a watchtower to ensure that our counterparty doesn't cheat and broadcast an outdated transaction!
 The watchtower will keep a collection of all revocation keys for past transactions, ensuring that if the counterparty does decide to cheat, they'll be caught (and lose all of their coins in the process)!
 8. **Server**
-    - You'll have to deal with two servers for this assignment!
-First, you'll implement the **SegWit** protocol on the node's server.
-Then you'll implement the lightning protocol on the lightning node's server.
+    - First, implement the **SegWit** protocol on the node's server.
+Then implement the lightning protocol on the lightning node's server.